-- Currently, the maximum span of a CFST arch bridge is 530 m (First Hejiang Yangtze River Bridge, aka Bosideng Bridge, 2013, see photos). - Much research has been carried out in China to optimise this type of structures, e.g. - ... adjusting stay forces during grouting to minimise bending moments - ... grout properties and vacuum grouting etc. - ... composite action of tubes and concrete - ... etc.

-- A further development of CFST bridges consists in arches made of a CFST composite steel skeleton encased by concrete even closer to the concept of the original Melan System - are being built, mainly also in China ("CFST reinforced concrete arches"). - A recent example is the Yunnan-Guangxi Railway Nanpan River Bridge (aka Nanpanjiang Railway Bridge Qiubei, see photos).
+- Currently, the maximum span of a CFST arch bridge is 530 m (First Hejiang Yangtze River Bridge, aka Bosideng Bridge, 2013, see photos). - Much research has been carried out in China to optimise this type of structures, e.g. - ... adjusting stay forces during grouting to minimise bending moments - ... grout properties and vacuum grouting etc. - \ldots composite action of tubes and concrete even closer to the concept of the original Melan System - are being built, mainly also in China ("CFST reinforced concrete arches"). - A recent example is the Yunnan-Guangxi Railway Nanpan River Bridge (aka Nanpanjiang Railway Bridge Qiubei, see photos).